 ♦ Kyorinbo Garden Autumn Foliage Light-up, Azuchi, Omi-Hachiman

 Beautiful Japanese garden designed by Kobori Enshu.
 Part of a temple at the foot of Mt.
 Kinugasa.
 Autumn foliage at night is reputed to be most beautiful.
 Of course, you can also go during the day.
 Tripods/monopods and food are not allowed.
 No photography inside the buildings.
-The garden is usually open only on weekends and holidays, but it will be open every day during Nov.
-1 to Dec.
-15. Admission 500 yen (200 yen for jr high and younger).
+The garden is usually open only on weekends and holidays, but it will be open every day during the evening light-up days.
+Admission 600 yen (200 yen for jr high and younger).
 From JR Azuchi Station, take a taxi for 10-min. ride.
 Google Map

 石の寺 教林坊 紅葉ライトアップ